Advertisement

 739 | 683 | N/A | Santos, New York Cosmos | 3 World Cups, 2 Copa Libertadores |

-The Dutch icon who blessed the world with not only his ideas but his talents on the ball was a legend from before much of our time.
+The Dutch icon Johan Cruyff blessed the world with not only his ideas but his talents on the ball, which was a legend from before much of our time.
 However, his philosophy, skills, and ideology live on even today.
-The creator of the ‘Cruyff Turn’ and an ingenious creator of the ball, the Dutchman mesmerized audiences at home and around the world throughout his career.
+The creator of the ‘Cruyff Turn’ and an ingenious creator of the ball, the Dutchman mesmerised audiences at home and around the world throughout his career.
+He was widely considered the best dribbler in the world of his era.

 Games | Goals | Assists | Main Clubs | Major Wins |